dgroomes/micronaut-playground/beans/README.md

 * DONE Can I strip out most of the Micronaut framework-iness (micronaut-cli.yml, Gradle plugin) and just use Micronaut as a library (including its required annotation processing)?
 With this "beans" sub-project I want to focus on just that.
 All other cruft detracts from the illustration.
-* DONE (Unfortunately I can't do `Refreshable` easily because I would have to add `micronaut-runtime` and also `ApplicationContext` instead of `BeanContext` which I'm not interested in doing).
-Compare and contrast beans with different life-cycle scopes: Singleton (easy!), Prototype, and the RefreshableScope (bewildering).
+* DONE Compare and contrast beans with different life-cycle scopes: Singleton (easy!), Prototype, and the RefreshableScope (bewildering).